First impression of the Cubot H1

 Telephony, WLAN, Bluetooth

 The reception with the Cubot H1 is good.
-So far, I have not been able to detect any breaks in the network quality.
-The voice quality is also neat in both directions.
+So far, I have not noticed any drops in the network quality.
+The voice quality is also decent in both directions.
 The dual SIM function also worked right away.
-It should also be noted that the Cubot H1 is compatible with the LTE Band 20.
-Accordingly, one can use it easily in the German LTE network.
+It should also be mentioned that the Cubot H1 is compatible with the LTE Band 20.
+So you can use it in the German LTE network without any problems.

 Concerning the WLAN the H1 understands only the 2.4GHz band.
 For the Bluetooth standard, Cubot uses Bluetooth 4.0.
 Both the Bluetooth and the Wi-Fi connection were stable in a test inside the apartment and the range average.

-The GPS is good too.
-After a short test drive through town and country, I could not find any major problems.
-The signal was so far constant and accurate to a few meters.
-Only in the city center, the position determination was somewhat inaccurate, which is not unusual because of the urban canyons.
-Thanks to the integrated e-compass, the Cubot H1 is also suitable as "pedestrian navigation".
+The GPS is also good.
+After a short test drive through town and country, I couldn't find any major problems.
+The signal was constant and accurate to a few meters.
+Only in the city center did the positioning become somewhat imprecise, but this is not unusual because of the urban canyons.
+Thanks to the integrated e-compass, the Cubot H1 is also suitable as a “pedestrian navigation system”.

 The battery is the highlight of the smartphone.
-Cubot has a built-in 5200mAh battery, which has almost twice the capacity of conventional smartphone batteries.
-The included OTG adapter can even charge another smartphone.
-The Cubot H1 can be called a "power bank".
+Cubot has installed a 5200mAh battery here, which has a capacity that is almost twice as high as standard smartphone batteries.
+You can even charge another smartphone using the OTG adapter included in delivery.
+The Cubot H1 can therefore literally be described as a “power bank”.

 The SOT (Screen On Time) is phenomenal.
-Even after about 12 hours my H1 still had 25% battery.
-Thus, the Cubot H1 can easily be used for days.
-Even in standby, the H1 is economical, so that the battery hardly discharges.
+Even after about 12 hours, my H1 still had 25% battery.
+Thus, the Cubot H1 can be used for days without any problems.
+The H1 is also economical in standby so that the battery is hardly discharged.